hegdeadithyak/FinBot/README.md

 ## Usage

 - Type your banking questions in the chat interface
-- Use voice commands by clicking the microphone button
+- Use voice commands by clicking the mic button
 - Switch languages with the language selector
 - Try keywords like "fraud" or "unauthorized transaction" to see the escalation system in action
 - Explore quick actions for common banking tasks